WYATTBENSKEN/multimorbidity/README.md

 researchers and are detailed in depth below.

 This package is meant to be both user-friendly and transparent.
-An individual should feel comfortable understanding what’s ‘under the hood’ with these various metrics.
+An individual should feel comfortable understanding what’s under the hood with these various metrics.
 Given this, this function has been written in a way that makes the code, including specific diagnosis codes, accessible.